CentreForDigitalHumanities/ianalyzer-readers/docs/example_xml.md

     # ...
 ```

-The value is a `Tag` object, which is the way that we describe a tag to look for.
+The value is a `Tag` object, which is the way that we describe a query for a tag.
 We'll see more of this when we extract values for fields below.

 ## Defining fields

-The `XML` extractor can be used to read data from an XML tree.
-Conceptually, an XML extractor defines:
+If a field is extracting data from the XML tree, is should use the `XML` extractor.
+Conceptually, this extractor defines:

-1. a starting point to search the tree.
-This is usually the entry tag, i.e. the `<lines>` element we're currently extracting.
+1. where to start searching the tree.
+This is usually the document entry point; in this case, a `<lines>` element.
-2. a description of how to move from the starting tag to the one you're interested in.
-This boils down a list of instructions like "select a child tag `<a>`, then select its parent, then select a sibling `<b>` of that tag".
-You can search for everything matching this description, or select the first match.
+2. how to move from the starting point to the tag you're interested in.
+This represents a list of instructions like "select a child tag `<a>`, then select its parent, then select a sibling `<b>` of that tag".
+You can select all tags that match your query, or select the first match.
 3. instructions to get a _value_ from the the tag(s) you have finally selected.

 To make this more concrete, here are some examples of fields and how they can be described in this format.